-Cricket is increasing in popularity, and Twenty/20 is clearly the game of the future.
-We have Twenty/20 and ODI games against Australia in the current year we are well positioned to take advantage of the popularity of the game.
-The uncertainty for Cricket is the lack of an international tour programme beyond next year, but the support of the domestic Twenty/20 competitions is encouraging.
+Twenty/20 appears to be the game of the future and we are well positioned to take advantage of the popularity of the game.
+We understand that the international tour programme is close to being finalised, and the support of the domestic Twenty/20 competitions is encouraging.
 New Zealand Cricket will be putting considerable energy into capitalising on that popularity and securing international teams for New Zealand.